havenstadrp/documentatie/docs/guide/character/extra.md

 ## **Consumables** <a href="#blob-path" id="blob-path"></a>

-{% hint style="warning" %}
+!!! warning
-When adding new consumables you need to go into the server/consumables.lua and make that item useable with the `QBCore.Functions.CreateUseableItem` function more info on how to do that in [server-function-reference.md](../qb-core/server-function-reference.md "mention")&#x20;
+    When adding new consumables you need to go into the server/consumables.lua and make that item useable with the `QBCore.Functions.CreateUseableItem` function more info on how to do that in

 You can also increase the thirst or hunger with ["itemname"] = math.random(-20, -10) or a single number, the only important thing is that the lower number is first